 - Reduce the need for or minimise the number of permanent teeth extracted

 - Improve the alignment of the upper to the lower jaw

 - Decrease or eliminate adverse habits such as thumb sucking or tongue thrusting during swallowing as the dental arches are developing, making more room for the tongue

 - Make the orthodontic (braces) treatment easier and shorter

 - Expanding appliances to broaden the dental arches and prevent crowding while widening the smile

 - Jaw positioning appliances which can help correct your profile and improve the bite

 - Myofunctional appliances (habit correction) which assist in prevention of potential causes of a bad bite

 Most of these appliances are removable, making them easy to clean and allowing you to keep your teeth clean, though fixed alternatives may be required to improve compliance and enhance treatment.
 The needs of the individual and the type of correction needed will determine whether a fixed or removable alternative is recommended.

-It is important to talk to Dental Excellence about your child’s orthopaedic needs to plan for a great smile for the future.
+It is important to talk to Maven Dental Castle Hill, formerly Dental Excellence, about your child’s orthopaedic needs to plan for a great smile for the future.